CobaltFluoride/FlCashRegister/README.md

 ## Compiling

+Please note that there are linux binaries in source/ and dist/

 The project is ***not working*** at this moment!
 It will compile but the full functionality is not complete, and will not be able to be used as a full POS system yet!
 However, this has to be done by monday so I hope it's complete by then.